Unified.to

 Event-driven automation

-The shift toward AI-driven products is accelerating the move away from batch pipelines.
+The shift toward AI-driven and real-time applications is accelerating the move away from batch architectures.

 The Bottom Line

-ETL pipelines and real-time data pipelines solve different problems.
+ETL pipelines and real-time data pipelines solve fundamentally different problems.

-ETL remains essential for analytics and large-scale historical data processing.
+ETL remains essential for analytics, reporting, and large-scale historical data processing.

-Real-time pipelines are better suited for operational SaaS integrations where applications must interact with live systems.
+Real-time pipelines are better suited for operational systems where applications must interact with live data and respond immediately to change.

 → Start your 30-day free trial